APSV-UPM/ServicesArchitectures/laboratories/EventDrivenArchitectures.md

 https://github.com/juancarlosduenas/GPSEnabledTrucksSimulator.git) that behaves
 as a simulator of GPS devices mounted on trucks -producing `Traces`.
-There is also a kafka queue whose configuration files can be found in that same project; this will not work unless kafka and docker are installed in your machine.
+There is also a kafka queue whose configuration files can be found in that same project; this will not work unless docker is installed in your machine.
 The `TransportationOrderServer0` project must be in place so `TransportationOrders` are stored utilizing its microservice.
 In its first version, the project `TraceServer0` must hold the operations required to get Traces from the kafka